-- NOKUT recommends that you use a government authorised translator.
+- Translations done by a government authorised translator.
 You can find authorised translators in Norway at The Brønnøysund Register Service.

 - Translations done by other professional translators in Norway or abroad, tolketjenesten, embassies, etc.